RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 > @icon-info-circle Set Development Environment
 > Note you can set the Development Environment by setting the `LIVERELOADWEBSERVER_ENVIRONMENT` variable to `Production` or `Development`.
 In Development mode it will show the error information above.
 The default is production.

-### Non-Razor Page Code
+### Non-Razor Page Code is not supported
-But there's no support for:
+The following code execution features are not available:

+* No code behind model code (.cs)
-* No compiled Source Code files (.cs)
+* No compiled source code files (.cs)
-* ~~No external Package/Assembly loading~~

-In short, this is not meant to be an Application Development environment, but rather provide **static pages with benefits**.

-Some things you can do that are useful:

-* Update a Copyright notice year with `2017-@DateTime.Now.Year`
-* Read authentication values
-* Check versions of files on disk to display version number for downloads

-All these things use intrinsic built in features which while limited to generic functionality are still very useful for simple scripting scenarios.
+You can however load external assemblies by placing assemblies in `./privatebin` of the web root.

+I want to stress that LiveReloadServer is not meant to replace RazorPages or a full ASP.NET Core application - it is meant as a local or lightweight static site Web Server with 'benefits' of some dynamic code execution.
+But it's not well suited to building a business application!

 ### Load External Assemblies
 It's also possible to pull in additional assemblies that can then be accessed in the Razor Pages.
 To do this:

-* Create a `./PrivateBin` folder in your specified WebRoot folder
+* Create a `./privateBin` folder in your specified WebRoot folder
-* Add any assemblies and their dependencies there
+* Add any **assemblies** and their dependencies there

-Note: You have to use **assemblies** rather than NuGet packages and you are responsible for adding all required dependencies in the folder.
+You have to use **assemblies** rather than NuGet packages and you are responsible for adding all required dependencies in the `./privatebin` folder in order for the application to run.
 For example, if I wanted to add `Westwind.AspNetCore.Markdown` for Markdown features I can add the `Westwind.AspNetCore.Markdown.dll`.
 However, that dll also has a dependency on `Markdig.dll` so that assembly has to be available in the `./PrivateBin` folder as well.

 Finding all dependencies may be tricky since NuGet doesn't show you all `dll` dependencies, so this may require some sleuthing in a project's `project.dep.json` file in a `publish` folder.

-### Razor Limitations
-Razor Pages served are limited to **self-contained single file Pages** as no code outside of a Page can be compiled at runtime, or even reference an external package/assembly that isn't installed in the actually server's start folder.

-**Essentially you're limited to using just the built-in .NET Framework/Core ASP.NET features.**

-* No support for external libraries or NuGet Packages (only what is compiled in)
-* No data access support
-* No compiled code files (no .cs)

-The goal of this tool isn't to provide the full Razor Pages environment - if that's what you need build a proper ASP.NET Core Web application.
-Rather it's meant to provide just **slightly enhanced static page like behavior** for otherwise mostly static Web functionality.
+### Use Cases for a Static Server with Benfits
+Some things you can do that are useful:

+* Update a Copyright notice year with `2017-@DateTime.Now.Year`
+* Read authentication values
+* Check versions of files on disk to display version number for downloads
+* Download content from other Web sites to retrieve information or text

+All these things use intrinsic built-in features of .NET or ASP.NET which, while limited to generic functionality, are still very useful for simple scripting scenarios.

-Also keep in mind this is meant as a generic **local** server and although you can in theory be hosted on a Web site, the primary use case for this library is local hosting either for testing or for integration into local (desktop) applications that might require visual HTML content.
+Also keep in mind this is meant as a generic **local** server and although you can in theory host this generic server on a Web site, the primary use case for this library is local hosting either for testing or for integration into local (desktop) applications that might require visual HTML content and a Web server to serve local Web content.

+### More Features?
+The primary goal of LiveReload server is as a local server, not a hosted do-it-all solution.
+Other features may be explored but at the moment the feature set is well suited to the stated usage scenario I intended it for.

-More might be possible in this generic server, but currently that has not been explored.
+More features like dynamic compilation of loose C# code files at runtime might be possible in this generic server, but currently that has not been explored.
+Personally I think this goes against the simplicity of this solution.
+If you really have a need for complex code that requires breaking out of Razor Page script code, it's time to build a full ASP.NET Core RazorPages application instead of using this server.

+But that won't stop some from asking or trying to hook it up anyway I bet :smile:

 If that's of interest to you or you want to contribute, please file an issue to discuss and explore the use cases and what might be possible.
-As it stands for now, Razor functionality is kind of a **gimmicky, limited use scenario** that works for basic use cases.